 - This model has a split rubber cup sole along with an EVA insert, giving comfort and flexibility.

-- Perforations along the rounded toe and near the midsole offer ventilation, making this an ideal summer sneaker.
+- Perforations along the rounded toe and near the midsole offer ventilation, making this ideal sneaker for the summer season.